Bright Smile Dental Care Offers Top-of-the-Line Chino CA Dentures

 - A feeling of fullness in the mouth, face, lips, and/or cheeks, which will subside quickly.

 - Temporary minor changes in speech sounds, which will be more apparent to you than to others.

 - Tip: Speaking slowly and enunciating precisely helps the tongue and facial muscles adapt more quickly.

 - Changes in chewing patterns while getting used to the jaw movements required for chewing with dentures, which may take several weeks.

 - Tip: Start with small pieces of soft food, gradually increasing the food’s firmness, and chew food on both sides of the mouth simultaneously with only your back teeth.
 A small amount of denture adhesive may help to stabilize your dentures.

-Interested in learning if our Rialto and Chino CA dentures are right for you?
-Contact the office nearest you and we'll be happy to schedule your consultation today.
-For our Chino location, call (909) 364-1330.
-For our Rialto location, call (909) 877-2000.
+Interested in learning if our CA dentures are right for you?
+Call our office at (909) 364-1330 and we'll be happy to schedule your consultation today.